Anurag9507/ImageEffectProject/README.md

 ```bash
   npm start
 ```
-Check the localhost url/port and open it in the local broswer.
+Check the localhost url/port and open it in your local broswer.